An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Hardware Measurement

-For the memristor tests, the devices were set to a new state with $100-\SI{500}{\micro\second}$ pulses and then read at $\SI{250}{\milli\volt}$, before performing a sweep of the input voltage in $\SI{1}{\milli\volt}$ steps, reading the current at each step for a total of 1801 samples per trace.
+For the RRAM-based PCB tests, the RRAM devices were set to the preferred conductance state with $100-\SI{500}{\micro\second}$ pulses and then read at $\SI{250}{\milli\volt}$, before performing a sweep of the input voltage in $\SI{1}{\milli\volt}$ steps, reading the current at each step for a total of 1801 samples per trace.
 For the purposes of calculating the threshold position, the current output curve was denoised with the same 50 sample moving average filter.
-In this case, the same 50 samples represents a larger portion of the trace, but this was required as some of the tests produced exceptionally noisy results.
-The memristor version of this experiment proved much more challenging to run.
-The monolayer titanium oxide memristors used in this test are an early memristor technology and come with many of the expected teething issues, presenting difficulty setting new resistive states and holding existing ones.
-During writing, the state of the devices would relax back towards the previous state and in some tests, the state of the control device would fluctuate.
-In the sweep of M1, some tests saw the memristor taking random values within a small range, as can be seen in the top right of figure \ref{fig:memModel}.
-In the sweep of M2, a test at high resistive state saw the control device switching between two distinct values, as can be seen in the outermost trace of the top left of figure \ref{fig:memModel}.
-This may be indicative of the formation (and disruption) of conductive filaments within the titanium oxide layer, as this is one of the hypothesised mechanisms of the memristive behaviour of these devices\cite{memFilament}.
-Attempts were made to run tests using bilayer titanium oxide memristors, but the devices used could not be reliably set to resistive states above $\SI{500}{\kilo\ohm}$, which rendered them useless for the bias conditions of this model.
+The mono-layer $TiO_{x}$-based RRAM devices used in this test \cite{monolayerTiO} are an experimental technology and exhibit some volatility and drifting of their conductance states.
+In the sweep of M1, some tests saw the memristor taking random values within a small range, as can be seen in Fig. \ref{fig:resM1bThresMem}.
+In the sweep of M2, a test at high resistive state saw the control device switching between two distinct values, as can be seen in the outermost trace of Fig. \ref{fig:M2tThresMem}.
+This may be indicative of the formation (and disruption) of conductive filaments within the titanium oxide layer of the RRAM devices, as this is one of the hypothesised mechanisms of the memristive behaviour of these devices \cite{memFilament}.